ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new V0alpha2Api(config);
-            var id = id_example;  // string | ID must be set to the ID of schema you want to get
+            var id = "id_example";  // string | ID must be set to the ID of schema you want to get

             try
             {